My31ren/My31ren.github.io/_pages/about.md

 - *2013.09 - 2018.07*, MB, School of Public Health, Peking University, Beijing, China

 # 💬 Conferences
+- The International Society for Environmental Epidemiology (ISEE) 2026, Munich, Germany. *Unveiling metabolic signatures and pathways linking fine particulate matter to ADRD: A brain metabolome-wide association study*, **Oral**.
+- The International Society for Environmental Epidemiology (ISEE) 2026, Munich, Germany. *High-resolution Metabolomics Reveal Metabolites Intermediate the Associations between Prenatal Traffic-Related Air Pollution Exposures and Infant Neurodevelopment*, **Poster**.
+- The Alzheimer’s Association International Conference (AAIC) 2026, UK. *Unveiling metabolic signatures and pathways linking fine particulate matter to ADRD: A brain metabolome-wide association study*, **Poster**.
+- The International Society for Environmental Epidemiology North America Chapter (ISEE-NAC) 2026, Baltimore, the U.S. *Unveiling metabolic signatures and pathways linking fine particulate matter to ADRD: A brain metabolome-wide association study*, **Symposium talk**.
+- The International Conference on Alzheimer’s and Parkinson’s Diseases and Related Neurological Disorders 2026 (Virtual). *Unveiling metabolic signatures and pathways linking fine particulate matter to ADRD: A brain metabolome-wide association study*, **Poster**.
+- The Metabolomics Association of North America (MANA) 2025, Banff, Canada. *Metabolomics Wide Association Study on Ambient Air Pollution Exposure and Lung Cancer Incidence in the Cancer Prevention Study Cohorts*, **Oral**.
+- The Joint Annual Meeting of the International Society of Exposure Science (ISES) and the International Society for Environmental Epidemiology (ISEE), 2025, Atlanta, the U.S. *Using Environmental Mixture Exposure-Triggered Biological Knowledge-Driven Machine Learning to Predict Early Pregnancy Loss*, **Symposia Talk**.
+- The Joint Annual Meeting of the International Society of Exposure Science (ISES) and the International Society for Environmental Epidemiology (ISEE), 2025, Atlanta, the U.S. *Metabolomic Signatures Reveal the Associations between Traffic-Related Air Pollution Exposures and Preterm Birth Risk in the Atlanta African American Maternal-Child Cohort*, **Poster**.
+- The 2025 Metabolomics Society Conference, Prague, Czech Republic. *Longitudinal Metabolomic Signatures Reveal the Trajectories between Pre- and Peri-conceptional Traffic-Related Air Pollution Exposures and Preterm Birth Risk*, **Poster**.

 - The 6th Academic Conference on Environmental Risk and Prevention and Control of Emerging Contaminants, 2024, Nankai, China. *Using Knowledge-driven Framework to Establish Environment and Reproductive Health Risk Assessment Model*, **Oral**.
 - The 5th Academic Conference on Environmental Risk and Prevention and Control of Emerging Contaminants, 2023, Zhengzhou, China. *Metallomics and Preterm Birth Risk: from Exposure Biomarkers to Key Biological Pathways*, **Oral**.
 - The 2020 Environmental and Health Conference, Nanning, China. *Associations between Maternal Hair Heavy Metals and Nutritional Trace Elements with Preterm Birth Risk*, **Poster**.